 'White labelling' has advantages.
 For example, if the Trustee decides that one of the funds is underperforming, it and/or the investment manager can be changed without having to change the 'white label'.
-In addition, funds can be combined to create specially tailored investment options (such as the Diversified Multi-Asset Fund - see page 9).
+In addition, funds can be combined to create specially tailored investment options (such as the Diversified Multi-Asset Fund).

 The Trustee will monitor the performance of each of the investment funds and will aim to make changes as and when necessary in the best interests of the members as a whole.
-The Trustee will aim to make sure appropriate funds are made available (see 'Monitoring your investments' on page 18).
+The Trustee will aim to make sure appropriate funds are made available (see 'Monitoring your investments').